paypr/contracts-sdk-ts/docs/contracts.md

 ## Actions

-### Estimate transfer consumable to a contract
+### Transfer consumable to a contract

+Transfers a specific amount of consumable from your account to a contract.

+#### Estimate

-Estimates the cost in dollars and Paypr to transfer a given amount of consumable to a contract.
+Estimate the cost in dollars and Paypr to transfer the consumable:

 ```typescript
 const estimate = await sdk.contracts.estimateTransferConsumableToContract(contractId, consumableContractId, amount);